ovh/docs/pages/web_cloud/web_hosting/cms_manual_installation_grav/guide.en-us.md

 > [!primary]
 >
-> Before continuing with the installation, clear the cache of your web browser, to avoid any malfunctions.
+> Before continuing with the installation, clear your web browser cache to avoid any errors.
 >

 #### Go to your Grav website via your browser

 Enter your domain name in the search bar of your web browser.

-If the Grav source files have been placed correctly in your root folder, the `your-domain/admin` page appears:
+If the Grav source files were placed correctly in your root folder, the configuration page appears under `your-domain/admin`:

 ![Grav installation](images/first_page_config.png){.thumbnail}